 Texas law recognizes and encourages private settlement agreements for legal disputes regarding a divorce.
-A divorce settlement may resolve issues concerning the division of the parties’ assets and liabilities, as well as include provisions for spousal maintenance, conservatorship, and child support.
+A divorce settlement may resolve issues concerning the division of the parties' assets and liabilities and include provisions for spousal maintenance, conservatorship, and child support.

 When the parties in a divorce reach an agreement on all key issues, in most instances, a court will approve of their agreement.
 The parties in a divorce are given considerable leeway in resolving most of the aspects of their divorce through private settlement.
 They can even agree on solutions that are not otherwise available under the Texas Family Code.

-Although experienced attorneys can easily spot concerning issues in a divorce settlement, self-represented parties might not have the experience and background to do the same.
-It is crucial for self-represented litigants to understand the key provisions in a divorce settlement, and how this can negatively affect their legal interests.
+Although experienced attorneys can quickly spot issues in a divorce settlement, self-represented parties might not have the experience and background to do the same.
+Therefore, self-represented litigants must understand the key provisions in a divorce settlement and how this can negatively affect their legal interests.

 A court-rendered divorce decree will have provisions touching on several fundamental issues concerning a divorce.
-A private divorce settlement should also speak as to those issues.
+Therefore, a private divorce settlement should also speak to those issues.

 At a minimum, the parties should acknowledge the following: